|Responsible Division:||Finance and Administration|

-A. When property is traded-in or exchanged for the acquisition of new property, the following information should be included on the Purchase Requisition1.
-Description of property traded
+When University property (capital or expendable) is traded-in or exchanged for the acquisition of new property, the following information should be included on the Purchase Requisition:• Description of property traded

-B. If the transaction is approved by the Purchasing Department, a copy of the Purchase Order and as signed AR 212 Form should be sent to PAS.
+If the transaction is approved by FSU Procurement Services and involves the trade-in of capital property or a vehicle, a copy of the Purchase Order and a signed Accountability Release Form should be sent to APS.
 The department should ensure that the property decal and all other references to FSU Property are removed or destroyed at the time the property is released to the vendor.
 If the trade-in is not properly documented on the Purchase Order and sufficient documentation cannot be obtained to support the trade-in, the item will be treated as lost or unaccounted for in the department’s annual inventory.

 University capital assets consist of land, buildings, infrastructure and other improvements, furniture and equipment, library resources, works of art and historical treasures, construction in progress, and other capital assets.
 These assets are capitalized and recorded at cost at the date of acquisition or at estimated fair value at the date received in the case of gifts and purchases of State surplus property.